top of page

 The modest act of cutting a ripe mango for my husband in the morning is my “I love you, have a great day.”

-The quick Salmon Niçoises tossed up for a girlfriend’s lunch is my “I’m so excited to sit down and catch up.”
+The quick Salmon Niçoise tossed up for a girlfriend’s lunch is my “I’m so excited to sit down and catch up.”

-My oldest son and I have a WhatsApp chat that is 90% food photos and shared vegan recipes.
-The connection over food supports and saved our relationship more than once.
+My older son and I have a WhatsApp chat that is 90% food photos and shared vegan recipes.
+The connection over food supports our relationship and has saved it more than once.

-My youngest son texts me detailed lists of meals and snacks he’d “really, really, like to have” when he travels home from university.
-Nothing too complicated—Southwestern Cobb Salad, Mac & Cheese with a side of broccoli, Double Chocolate Muffins, baked salmon—for him, a little bit of comfort, for me a simple ministry.
+My younger son texts me detailed lists of meals and snacks he’d “really, really like to have” when he travels home from university.
+Nothing too complicated—Southwestern Cobb Salad, mac & cheese with a side of broccoli, Double Chocolate Muffins, baked salmon.
+For him, a little bit of comfort.
+For me, a simple ministry.

 Feeding is how I respond to joy and sorrow.